 Now, just like all the research and predictive models made about fossil fuels, many questions remain for this new study on wind energy.
-If inhibiting wind flow warms the planet, do other such restrictors do the same?
+If by inhibiting wind flow the planet warms, do other such restrictions do the same?
 Should skyscrapers now have to pay a heat tax?
 Are tall trees bad for climate change?

 That would be quite a shift in narrative.
 What we actually need is less trees.